IHE/HIE-Whitepaper/README.md

 paper will show how various profiles work together to provide a standards based, interoperable approach to community and cross-community health information sharing.

-This document will be annually reviewed for improvements and extensions.
-Please submit comments to be considered as part of the annual review.
-Comments can be submitted at http://www.ihe.net/iti/iticomments.cfm.

 ## Scope